 The "ZK Status" view gives an overview over the ZooKeeper servers or ensemble used by Solr.
 It lists whether running in

-ensemble mode, shows how many zookeepers are configured, and then displays a table listing detailed monitoring status for each of the zookeepers, including who is the leader, configuration parameters and more.
+ensemble mode, shows how many ZooKeeper nodes are configured, and then displays a table listing detailed monitoring status for each node, including who is the leader, configuration parameters, and more.

 The "Graph" view shows a graph of each collection, the shards that make up those collections, and the addresses and type ("NRT", "TLOG" or "PULL") of each replica for each shard.